 This understanding of decolonising seems to serve aptly as “a metaphor” for our use of the meaning of teaching and learning in the classroom situation, which is closer to enhancing a greater democratisation.
-Opposing Tuck and Yang’s comment that decolonisation is not “a swappable term for other things we want to do to improve our societies and schools” (Tuck & Yang 2012: 3), we use it here as a term that calls for inclusion, recognition and affirmation in the university, and an association that fits more closely within the social justice framing of the SOTL toward a greater sense of equity and expressions of invisible voices in the classroom.
+Opposing Tuck and Yang’s comment that decolonisation is not “a swappable term for other things we want to do to improve our societies and schools” (2012: 3), we use it here as a term that calls for inclusion, recognition and affirmation in the university, and an association that fits more closely within the social justice framing of the SOTL toward a greater sense of equity and expressions of invisible voices in the classroom.